chawk073uofc/fend-project-memory-game/README.md

 ## How To Play

 Click a card to see it's symbol.
 Try to match this card by overturning another card with the same symbol.
 If you succeed in matching a pair of cards, they will remain overturned.
 Otherwise they will flip themselves back over.
 Match all the cards to win.
-You will be rewarded with between zero and three stars based on the number of moves you make before matching all cards.
+You will be rewarded with between one and three stars based on the number of moves you make before matching all cards.

 ## Dependencies